I’m sure you’ve had those moments when you’re watching T.V. but at the back of your mind lingers the thought that you need to put your laundry away.

 The next time you think about those little tasks around the house, ask yourself ‘will I be able to do this in 5 minutes?’

-Take for example washing those few dishes in the sink, tell yourself that you will be able to do it in 5 minutes and go and do it.
+Take for example washing a few dishes in the sink – tell yourself that you will be able to do it in 5 minutes and go and do it.

 By the time you’ve finished and come back to continuing watching the next episode of your show, you’ve already completed one of your chores!

-With these small 5-minute breaks by the end of the day you may have completed all your chores, all whilst having a relaxing day of sitting around and doing ‘nothing.’
+By doing these small 5-minute tasks, by the end of the day you may have completed all your chores, all whilst having a relaxing day of sitting around and doing ‘nothing.’

 And who knows?
 You might just find that when you’ve gotten up to do your five minutes, you don’t mind doing more work.